 Policy paper authors typically consist of a core group of AIAA members who share a common view about the particular issue being addressed.
-It is recommended that the authors represent a wide and diverse membership.
 The authors must become familiar with the policy paper guidelines set forth in this document.

 It is in the authors' best interest to engage all appropriate stakeholders (e.g., technical committee, working group, section, etc.) in the early development of a policy paper, including review for technical content and messaging.
 Failure to do so may delay the process and may weaken the paper's message.